Ontology Alignment Evaluation Initiative

 This dataset is composed of a subset of the Conference dataset, translated in nine different languages (Arabic, Chinese, Czech, Dutch, French, German, Portuguese, Russian, and Spanish) and the corresponding alignments between these ontologies.
 Based on these test cases, it is possible to evaluate and compare the performance of matching approaches with a special focus on multilingualism.

-This track evaluates the detection of complex correspondences between ontologies of four different domains: conference, hydrography, geography and species taxonomy.
-Each dataset has its particularities and evaluation modalities.
+This track evaluates the detection of complex correspondences between ontologies of the conference domain.

 - Food Nutritional Composition